rust-lang/rust/README.md

 toward consensus-building.

-The most common preparations for writing and submitting an RFC include talking the idea over on #rust-internals, filing and discusssing ideas on the [RFC issue tracker][issues], and occasionally posting 'pre-RFCs' on [the developer discussion forum][discuss] for early review.
+The most common preparations for writing and submitting an RFC include talking the idea over on #rust-internals, filing and discussing ideas on the [RFC issue tracker][issues], and occasionally posting 'pre-RFCs' on [the developer discussion forum][discuss] for early review.